-Getting on track is easy but sticking with it, well that’s an entirely different matter
+Getting started with running is easy but sticking with it, well that’s an entirely different matter

-There are a lot of reasons why people choose to run.
+There are a lot of reasons why people run.
 It’s a great way to introduce daily exercise into your routine, a surefire way to lose weight, and an even more effective way to relieve stress.
-But just like everything else, running is something you need to prepare for.
-So we’ve put together a guide for all running newbies that will hopefully get them going on their first 5K or even 10K.
+But, just like everything else, it is something you need to prepare for.
+So we’ve put together a guide for all newbies that will hopefully get them going on their first 5K or even 10K.

 Set your goals.
 Why do you want to run?
 What do you want to achieve?
-It’s really helpful to work towards an objective that keeps you committed to your new routine.
-Are you looking to be more fit or to lose weight?
+It’s helpful to work towards an objective that keeps you committed to your new routine.
+Are you looking to be more fit?
 Or, do you dream of being a long-distance runner one day?
-Maybe you’re running to support a cause?
+Maybe you’re doing it to support a cause?
 Whatever your goal is, keep it in mind every time you have a scheduled run.
-This will surely get you out of bed during those lazy mornings and up on the road.
+This will surely get you out of bed and up on the road.

 If there is one thing you must absolutely have as a beginner, it would be a good pair of running shoes.
-Chuck those three-year old trainers as they can be a likely cause of injury.
+Chuck those three-year-old trainers as they can be a likely cause of injury.
 Head over to a store where you can get a proper assessment of how you run then find the right pair.
-New shoes will help motivate anyone to start running.